Rail transport in Malaysia: Peninsular Malaysia

-Efforts in retrofitting the old tracks were done under the Electrified Double Track Project (EDTP) orchestrated by the Minister of Transport.
-The first EDTP was done from Rawang to Ipoh from 2001 to 2009, stretching 179 km while the second EDTP was done from Ipoh to Padang Besar at a length of 329 km from January 2008 to November 2014.
+Efforts in retrofitting the old tracks were done under the Electrification and Double Tracking Project (EDTP) orchestrated by the Minister of Transport.
+The first EDTP was done from to from 2001 to 2009, stretching 179 km while the second EDTP was done from to and was completed in 2013.
+The third EDTP was done from Ipoh to at a length of 329 km from January 2008 to November 2014.
 There were also smaller scale EDTPs initiated in branch lines, such as the 7.2 km Batu Caves branch line, which was completed in 2010.
+The fourth and final EDTP of the West Coast Line, which will see the complete electrification and double tracking of the portion of the line used for passenger services, was done from to and was completed in 2025.

 Malaysia's national petroleum company, Petronas, had once built and operated a single-track 75 km Kerteh–Kuantan Port railway line starting 1 April 2004.
 Despite this, the railway system was of poor quality and locomotives had to operate well below the designated speed.
 On 17 November 2010, the railway was eventually closed due to a number of recurring technical problems on the railway system such as drainage problems, improper slope protection and alleged usage of weak fill material within the embankment slope.